tdhopper/pythonplot.com/INTRO.md

 #### Matplotlib-Based Libraries

 [Pandas plotting](https://pandas.pydata.org/docs/user_guide/visualization.html "pandas user guide: Chart Visualization") provides "the basics ... to easily create decent looking plots" from data frames.
 That is about 70% of what I do day-to-day.
-It has no faceting, no categorical color mapping, and no smoothing, so five of the examples below have no pandas column.
+It has no faceting, no categorical color mapping, no smoothing, and no heatmap, so six of the examples below have no pandas column.

 Seaborn calls itself "[statistical data visualization](https://seaborn.pydata.org/ "seaborn: statistical data visualization")."
 Its classic interface is a set of named functions (`histplot`, `scatterplot`, `countplot`, `lmplot`, `kdeplot`) plus [FacetGrid](http://seaborn.pydata.org/tutorial/axis_grids.html), which I use for faceting more than anything else in the library.
 It covers every plot below, once you know which function to reach for.

 Seaborn 0.12 added [seaborn.objects](https://seaborn.pydata.org/tutorial/objects_interface.html), a second interface built on the grammar of graphics.
 It composes a plot from marks and statistical transforms instead of dispatching to a named plotting function.
-The interface has no loess smoother and no regression confidence band, so those two examples are missing.
+The interface has no loess smoother, no regression confidence band, and neither a box-plot nor a rectangle mark, so four of the examples are missing.

 "[plotnine](https://plotnine.org/) is a data visualization package for Python based on the grammar of graphics."
 It tracks ggplot2 closely enough that most R code translates line for line, down to the `+` for layering.
 I reach for it when I want ggplot2 semantics without leaving Python.